Spaying & Neutering

 - Does my pet need a pre-op appointment?Yes, it’s important for our vets to examine your pet before they undergo surgery, to ensure they’re in good health and there are no unforeseen risks.
 At your pet’s pre-op appointment, we’ll conduct a physical examination, collect bloodwork and an ECG to make sure your pet is ready for anesthesia.

 - How much will it cost?Spay and neuter surgeries are unique to each pet, and the requirements and cost may vary depending on your pet’s sex, weight, reaction to the procedure, and other factors.
-The cost may also vary depending on your membership plan (as some costs are included in certain plans), and we’ll also perform a pre-operative exam to ensure your pet is ready to undergo anesthesia.
+We’ll also perform a pre-operative exam to ensure your pet is ready to undergo anesthesia.
 Please email firstname.lastname@example.org to inquire about costs for your pet.